 BMO is another of the most trusted life insurance companies in Canada with 15 reviews and a 2.6 star rating, if you go by customer reviews on Insureye.
 BMO is also one of the largest life insurance companies in Canada, with $2B in annual premiums.

 Some Canadians feel more comfortable going with a big bank for their life insurance, either directly or through a broker.

 It's also possible to go with an online insurer, like PolicyMe and PolicyAdvisor, which both have 5-star or almost 5-star customer ratings on Reviews.io.

 PolicyMe is also backed by insurance giant Canadian Premier, for an extra layer of security.

 Who is the number one life insurance company in Canada?

-Manulife may be the largest life insurance company in Canada, perhaps even in the world.
+Manulife could be considered the number one life insurance company in Canada, as it's the largest life insurance company in Canada.
 Based in Toronto, Ontario, Manulife operates in Asia and Europe, as well as in Canada and the United States.
-The company was established in 1887 and brings in more than $60 billion in revenue.
+The company was established in 1887 and brings in more than $60B in revenue.